EwartM/ewartm.github.io/intelliJ-basic-project.md

 Click **+** and then **JARs or directories** to navigate to the build/exploded/WEB-INF/lib folder.
 Click 'Open'.
-Click Apply.
+Click OK.

 This loads the dependencies from our parent module (loaded by the build.gradle) that our App module will need.
 Now you'll see the gradle output folder listed as part of our App build.
+Wait for the task to finish.

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-10 at 10.59.43 AM.png)

+Right-click the App module and select Module Settings.
 Go to 'Artifacts'.
 IntelliJ should warn that 'lib' is required for 'App' but is missing.
 Click 'Fix' > 'Add 'lib' to the artifact.
 Click Apply.

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-10 at 11.20.48 AM.png)